knuesel/callisto/lib/reading/error.typ

 #import "../common.typ": handle

-// Generic preprocessing that doesn't require context (nothing to do for error)
+// Nothing to do for error
 #let preprocess(item, ctx: none) = item

-// Process an error item
-#let process(item, ctx: none) = handle(
-  item.evalue,
-  mime: "error",
-  ctx: ctx,
-  name: item.ename,
-  traceback: item.traceback,
-)